Roscoe Simmons: Republican Party

-A lifelong Republican, Simmons was the driving force behind the party's lock on the African-American vote from the early 1900s through to the Great Depression.
+A lifelong Republican, Simmons was a driving force behind the party's lock on the African-American vote from the early 1900s through to the Great Depression.
 He formed part of the so-called "Old Guard," a triumvirate of black party insiders that wielded significant backroom influence within the GOP and which also included Perry Wilbon Howard and Robert Reed Church.
 In 1936 he arranged to have an all-white South Carolina delegation to the national convention replaced with an integrated slate.

 Three times elected a delegate to the Republican National Convention, Simmons gave the second to the nomination of Herbert Hoover as candidate for the President of the United States at the 1932 convention.
 According to a report in the Pittsburgh Courier the day after the nomination, "his exit from the platform was blocked by senators, committeemen, governors, and others high in the public life who sought to touch the hem of his garment."

 In 1936 Simmons was appointed chair of the Negro Speakers Bureau of the Republican Party, a group of prominent African-American GOP activists, by national committee chairman John Hamilton.

 Simmons twice unsuccessfully ran for elective office on the Republican ticket.
 In 1929, he mounted a primary challenge against Oscar Stanton De Priest for U.S. House of Representatives from Illinois's 1st congressional district.
 In 1933, he ran for the Illinois State Senate against King Roberts.

 Chicago Tribune

 From 1943 until 1946, Simmons wrote several articles for the Chicago Tribune about African-American issues.
-Then, in 1946, he began writing a Washington, D.C.-based column called The Untold Story, featuring tales of successful African-Americans around the U.S. He wrote The Untold Story for the Tribune until his death in 1951.
+Then, in 1946, he began writing a Washington, D.C.–based column called The Untold Story, featuring tales of successful African-Americans around the U.S. He wrote The Untold Story for the Tribune until his death in 1951.
 Topics included Fisk University, which is a historically Black colleges and universities, Gen. Douglas MacArthur and the Republican Party.

 In 1951, Simmons was admitted, on behalf of the Chicago Tribune, to the Senate and House of Representatives press galleries; he was the third African-American to be allowed into the press gallery.